ityonemo/selectrix/README.md

 A Static Typechecker for Elixir

+## Warning

+Currently this software is vaporware, this archive is only the outermost shell and performs no actual typechecking.

 ## Features

 - a custom type-system for the beam that is not based on any theoretical typesystems, but is based on experience with the BEAM.